How to Roast Anaheim Green Chiles (Hatch Chiles) on a Barbecue Grill (and Recipes with Green Chiles)

-If you can't go to New Mexico and smell the Hatch green chiles roasting, you can roast your own green chiles on a barbecue grill!
+You can roast Anaheim Green Chiles on a grill if you can’t go to New Mexico and smell the Hatch green chiles roasting!

 Recently I spotted some Hatch Green Chiles at Whole Foods and couldn’t resist buying them, partly because my blogging friend Karina had just posted Roasted Green Chile Stew and talked about the annual chile roasting ritual in New Mexico.
 I love roasted chiles, and since I have that new natural gas grill, I thought it would be fun to try roasting green chiles on a barbecue grill.